carlosrm9/ska-serverless/pipeline/README.md

 docker run -it -v local/path/to/data:/data/ nameofcontainer
 ```
 This will run the desired containerized function and give the output in 'local/path/to/data/'.

+## Warning

+Calibration and cleaning Casa 6.5.0 functions are particularized to a file named ngc5921.demo.ms.
+Name if input and output files can be modified as needed.